brodieG/fansi/DEVNOTES.md

       implementation of normalize.

 * Write docs about behavior of bleeding.
-* Warn about closing tags that don't close anything, pointing to docs.

 * Bunch of docs don't have @return tags, oddly.
 * add tests with sgr -> normalize -> html comparisons